TimmoTaffy/TimmoTaffy.github.io/_posts/2025-06-07-Musee-des-Beaux-Arts-by-W.-H.-Auden.markdown

 <br>
 <br>
 *I took the College Entrance Exam on this day last year.
-Months before that spot, I encountered this poem, and read it to some others.*
+Months before that spot, I encountered this poem and shared it with some others.*